Partial cloning: Application

-First experimental result shows a possible high efficiency in partial rejuvenation of senescent mouse cells.
+The first experimental result shows a possible high efficiency in partial rejuvenation of senescent mouse cells.
 Notably PCL rejuvenates exclusively one single tissue or organ, in contrast to classical cloning PCL is therefore unable to reconstitute an entire organism.
 Furthermore, PCL is feasible in a few hours in opposition to classical cloning or induced pluripotent stem cells (iPS) which all need weeks or months.

 Classical cloning can rejuvenate old cells but the process demands that the old cells must artificially pass through an embryonic cell stage.
 Partial cloning affords the advantage that the old cells to be rejuvenated do not have to pass through the embryonic cell stage and are simply made younger.

 The extension of human lifespan, in terms of useful, quality, years added to life, has been a goal for many since time immemorial.
 And while a goal whose attainment was thought improbable, or at least achievable only in the far distant future, the discovery that animals can be cloned has brought the goal of rejuvenation much closer.
 The remarkable discovery that animals can be cloned showed that the nucleus of an old cell can be used as a donor in so-called “nuclear transfer” experiments where an old nucleus is transferred into a recipient egg whose own nuclear material has been removed.
-The “reconstructed” egg is then prompted to engage development and develops through an embryonic stage that results, once the embryo is implanted into a surrogate mother, into a new born.
+The “reconstructed” egg is then prompted to engage development and develops through an embryonic stage that results, once the embryo is implanted into a surrogate mother, in a newborn.
 Thus an old cell can give rise to a newborn, which has a typical lifespan: the age of the donor cell is “wiped clean” and returned to a youthful state.
 Notably, in classical animal cloning the rejuvenation process involves a return to an embryonic form.
 Thus the specialized functions of the adult cell are also “wiped clean” and returned to an embryonic cell type.
 And in classical cloning passage through this embryonic state is a must for the age of the cell to be “wiped clean”.

-The key notion that exemplifies “partial” cloning from “classical” cloning is the separation of the mechanism(s) that “wipe clean” the specialization of a cell from those that “wipe-clean” the age of the cell.
+The key notion that exemplifies “partial” cloning from “classical” cloning is the separation of the mechanism(s) that “wipe clean” the specialization of a cell from those that “wipe clean” the age of the cell.
 In short, partial cloning aims to retain the specialized functions of a cell and simply make it younger, e.g., a skin cell is rejuvenated without having to pass through the embryonic stage that is a must for rejuvenation via the classical cloning technique (see diagram).